Hand–eye coordination: Parkinson's disease

-Adults with Parkinson's disease have been observed to show the same impairments as normal aging, only to a more extreme degree, in addition to a loss of control of motor functions as per normal symptoms of the disease.
+Adults with Parkinson's disease have been observed to show the same impairments as found in normal aging, only to a more extreme degree, in addition to a loss of control of motor functions per normal symptoms of the disease.
 It is a movement disorder and occurs when there is degeneration of dopaminergic neurons that connect the substantia nigra with the caudate nucleus.
 A patient's primary symptoms include muscular rigidity, slowness of movement, a resting tremor, and postural instability.
 The ability to plan and learn from experience has been shown to allow adults with Parkinson's to improvement times, but only under conditions where they are using medications to combat the effects of Parkinson's.
-Some patients are given L-DOPA, which is a precursor to dopamine.
-It is able to cross the blood-brain barrier and then is taken up by dopaminergic neurons and then converted to dopamine.
+Some patients are given L-DOPA, a precursor to dopamine.
+It is able to cross the blood–brain barrier and then is taken up by dopaminergic neurons and then converted to dopamine.